8 Best Renters Insurance Companies in Georgia of 2026

 If it’s revealed that replacing the items costs more than the claim reimbursement, the insurer will cover the difference.

-To get replacement cost coverage with a similar insurer, you need to buy it as an add-on.
+You must buy it as an add-on to get replacement cost coverage with a similar insurer.
 With Nationwide, the coverage is standard in its basic policy.

 The only downside is that Nationwide is not as affordable as other insurers.
-Rates start at $17 but can go up if you schedule valuable items.
+Rates start at $17 but can increase if you schedule valuable items.

 Nationwide Renters Insurance Pros & Cons